Ricotta Cheesecake

 This post may contain affiliate links.
 Read my full disclosure policy.

 Doesn’t this cheesecake look like it belongs in an Italian pastry shop window?
 The recipe is adapted from the “Obsessive Ricotta Cheesecake” in Gina DePalma’s Dolce Italiano, Desserts from the Babbo Kitchen, one of my favorite dessert cookbooks of all time.
-Made with cream cheese, ricotta cheese, and a ground almond crust, the cake is a hybrid between an American-style cheesecake and an Italian-style cheesecake.
-The fruit topping is my addition; the tart sweetness of the jam and fresh raspberries is the perfect contrast to the cake, which isn’t overly sweet.
+Made with cream cheese, ricotta cheese, and a ground almond crust, the cake is a hybrid between an American NY-style cheesecake and an Italian-style cheesecake.
+The fruit topping is my addition; the jam and fresh raspberries perfectly complement the cake, which isn’t overly sweet.
+The best part is how easy it is to make.
+Unlike most cheesecakes, you don’t have to worry about the top cracking (or fuss with a water bath) because it all gets covered with fruit anyway.

 What You’ll Need To Make Ricotta Cheesecake